 Along with the bundled XSLT processors, it is possible to configure

-other XSLT processors, like Sablotron, Transformiix, XT, Oracle XSLT.
+other XSLT processors, such as Sablotron, Transformiix, XT, Oracle XSLT.
 See the

-Option for filtering the proposals offered by XPath Content
+Option for Filtering the Proposals Offered by XPath Content Completion

-For instance you can define that node axes should appear in the content
+For instance, you can define that node axes should appear in the

-completion window, but not the XSLT functions.
-This is the case when editing for
+content completion window, but not the XSLT functions.
+This is the case when

-instance an XPath expression in a stylesheet "match"/"select" attribute or when
+editing, for instance, an XPath expression in a stylesheet's "match"/"select"

-editing directly an expression in the XPath toolbar.
-Also you can inhibit all the
+attribute or when directly editing an expression in the XPath toolbar.
+You can